Alternatives to Free Weights?

 Aside from machines offering an alternative to free weights when the gym is packed, what other benefits do they provide?
 Gym machines can actually provide a large amount of benefits to strength, hypertrophy, and overall lifting benefits.
 Let’s dive in.

 When it comes to compound lifts like barbell squats or bench press, there are a variety of stabilizing muscles being worked alongside your targeted muscle groups.
 For example, with barbell squats even though you are targeting your legs, your lower back and core are still being stressed.
 When bench pressing, even though you are targeting the chest, the core is being stressed as well as the shoulders.

 With gym machines like the leg press or chest press, the stabilization aspect that comes from the core strength is virtually removed and the targeted muscles have a larger emphasis placed on them.
 Due to the increased isolation on each muscle group, strength increase can come from within these muscle groups.
 With gym machines you may not develop the strength needed to carry things in the real world, but your targeted muscle groups will become stronger.
 This can also carry over to your free weight lifts.
-For example, if your triceps get stronger, it can help out with your bench press.
+For example, if your triceps get stronger, it can help out with movements such as your bench press or overhead press.
 That is one example of many.

 Hypertrophy Benefits of Gym Machines

 Look at some of the biggest, most shredded bodybuilders in history like Ronnie Coleman, Nick Walker, or just about any Mr. Olympia winner; they utilize gym machines like there’s no tomorrow.
 Sure, the barbell lifts are awesome for overall strength and size, and you shouldn’t completely rule them out, but the gym machines help fine tune the muscles.